natcap/invest.users-guide/source/coastal_protection.rst

 Nearshore Waves and Erosion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The amount of shoreline retreat at sandy beaches is a function of the total water level at the site and storm duration.
 Conversely, the erosion of muddy shorelines is a function of wave forces on the bed and storm duration.
 The total water level at the shoreline is composed of the sum of storm surge, wave runup, tide, amount of sea-level rise and any water surface elevation anomaly (e.g., super-elevation during an El Niño).
 To quantify the protective services provided by natural habitats, the Erosion Protection model computes the amount of attenuation of waves and the reduction in wave-induced mean water level increase (runup) at the shoreline caused by your scenario, as well as the difference in wave-induced velocity at the bed.
-This information is translated into an avoided erosion amount based on your scenario input, as well as an avoided damage value, expressed in your local currency unit.
+This information is translated into an avoided erosion amount based on your scenario input, as well as a change in the protective service value of habitats, expressed in your local currency unit.

 Wave Evolution Model
 """"""""""""""""""""